Games & Quizzes

 /ˈref(ə)rəns/

 action of mentioning or alluding to something.
-A letter of recommendation, e.g. for a job.
-To cite a piece of research in speech or writing.
+A letter of recommendation, e.g. for a job. provide book or article with citations of sources of information.